Share

 In Oregon and across the county, consumers are spending too much and getting too little in return for health care.
 We shouldn't have to pay unexpected facility fees in addition to other expensive medical bills.

-Mid-session updateThis bill passed as amended out of the Senate Committee on Health Care on April 8 and is waiting for a vote on the Senate floor.
-The Alliance submitted testimony in support on March 13.
+End of session updateThis bill passed as amended out of the Senate Committee on Health Care on April 8 after the Alliance submitted testimony in support on March 13.
+While it did not pass into law this year, we're encouraged by the opportunity to revisit the bill in future sessions.

 Dark green field with bright purple iconography of a hospital and a medical bill in the foreground.